Skip to Content

 29. A hole is more honourable than a patch

-It means that it’s often better to leave something as it is, rather than try and fix its flaw.
+This means that it’s often better to leave something as it is, rather than try and fix its flaw.
 It’s sometimes used as a way of encouraging someone to forget an imperfection.

 30. Building castles in the air

-If you’ve ever met a person that’s big on fantasising or who often drums up colourful situations in their head that will likely never materialise, this Irish proverb is for you.
+If you’ve ever met a person that’s big on fantasising or who often drums up colourful situations in their head that will likely never materialise, this old Irish proverb is for you.

-The expression “Building castles in the air” describes someone that daydreams, fantasies, or creates elaborate and unrealistic plans.
+It describes someone that daydreams, fantasies, or creates elaborate and unrealistic plans.

 31. You never miss the water till the well has run dry